 If only there were a way to gather thousands of people who already have at least a passing interest in what you’re offering.
 Well, there is – they’re called trade shows.
 No matter what industry you’re in, there’ll be large events taking place each year, somewhere in the country.
 So make sure you’re heading down with something to say.
 We talk a lot about digital marketing, but the truth is that face-to-face marketing, which is what you’ll find at trade shows, is still remarkably effective.

-And talking of face-to-face marketing, you should keep in mind that there are frequent opportunities for self-promotion in the real world.
+You should keep in mind that there are frequent opportunities for self-promotion in the real world.
 While you don’t want to forever promote yourself as a freelancer at parties, you should be ready to talk about what you offer when it comes up in conversation.
 Just think of all the people you meet as you just go through life – surely, one of them will eventually have a need for a person with your skills one day.
 Carrying a business card is also recommended – actually, business cards might be somewhat underrated.
 People seem to think that it’s all digital now, but don’t forget that people who use the internet are the same people you bump into in the real world.

 Showcase Your Expertise